Toward a Safe Internet of Agents: A Population of Agents: Building Multi-Agent Systems

-From a security perspective, this architecture provides \textbf{Structural Confinement}.
-Unlike autonomous agents that possess a global action space, an agent in a workflow operates within a \textbf{Partitioned Action Space}.
-Even if a middle node is successfully compromised via prompt injection, its capacity to do harm is rigidly limited by the topology: it cannot ``decide'' to access unauthorized tools, nor can it alter the control flow to bypass subsequent safety checks.
-The blast radius is strictly confined to the specific tools wired to that specific node.
+From a security perspective, this architecture provides structural confinement.
+Workflow agents operate in partitioned action spaces rather than global ones.
+Even if compromised via prompt injection, a node's harm potential remains limited by topology: it cannot access unauthorized tools or bypass safety checks.
+The blast radius stays confined to tools wired to that specific node.